-Many of us recognize the value of improving our feelings of self-worth and if you’re here, you most likely do, too.
+Many of us recognise the value of improving our feelings of self-worth and if you’re here, you most likely do, too.
 When our self-esteem is higher, we not only feel better about ourselves, but we are more resilient as well.

 Some studies demonstrated that when our self-esteem is higher, we are likely to experience common emotional wounds such as rejection and failure as less painful and bounce back from them more quickly.
-(Read “How to cope with rejection”).

 When our self-esteem is higher, we are also less vulnerable to anxiety; and less prone to getting stressed (aka poisoning for our immune system).
 In other words, we tend to be happier – and who doesn’t want to be happy???

 But as wonderful as it is to have higher self-esteem, it turns out that improving it is by no mean an easy task.
 Part of the problem is that self-esteem is rather unstable, to begin with, as it can fluctuate daily, if not hourly.